Meet The Board Members

 Ann is a long time resident of Gloucester after moving from California some 40 years ago.
 She has been richly rewarded by a career in nursing, serving our beloved community while working with Visiting Nurses for the past 25 years.

 As a child she learned a deep appreciation of classical music while waltzing on her father’s shoes.
 He dreamed of conducting a symphony.
-Ann played piano during her school years and enjoyed signing in both church and school choirs.
+Ann played piano during her school years and enjoyed singing in both church and school choirs.
 She was thrilled to have performed Handel’s Messiah with Chorus North Shore in the past.

 Ann and her family have become tremendous fans of our incredible Cape Ann Symphony.
 They have enjoyed concerts as season ticket holders for many years, and remain so grateful for the gift of music in their lives.